CarbonPackages/Carbon.ColorPicker.OKLCH/README.md

           showLuminance: false
           # Collapse the color picker (enables only when showPicker is true)
           collapsed: false
+          # The name of the custom property.
+Only used when mode is set to 'all'
+          customPropertyName: "color"
           # The precision of the OKLCH color picker.
 Set to 0 to disable rounding and use the raw values.
           precision: 5
           # The presets are based on https://tailwindcss.com/docs/customizing-colors with the key 600